NicoleJackson89/pp4-recipe-share/README.md

 ### [View the live page here](https://recipe-share-58fcaea24fd7.herokuapp.com/)

 Recipe Share is a Django web application created for people who enjoy sharing their most loved recipes and discovering new recipes that other users may have added.
 The web application offers users the option of creating their own recipes that can be shared on the site, other users may have the option to like and comment on recipe posts and visa versa.
-Sign up today and start exploring and sharing, discovering and trying recipes to your hearts content.
+Sign up today and start exploring and sharing, discovering and trying recipes to your heart's content.

 ![Responsive](./assets/docs/responsive.png)

 ## User Experience (UX)

 ### Project Goals
 The project goal is to create a user-friendly, responsive web application with seamless navigation to each page and from one recipe post to another as well as user feedback.
-The webpage allows visitors to explore recipes that have been posted by the site admin as well as other users, read more about the page as well as submit a contact form if they so wish to be contacted or contribute to the webpage in any way.
+The webpage allows visitors to explore recipes that have been posted by the site admin as well as other users, read more about the page as well as submit a contact form if they wish to be contacted or contribute to the webpage in any way.
 Logged in users will have access to these options as well as the ability to add, update and delete their own recipes and like other recipes posted on the page.

 ### Agile Methodology
 Epics were created to break down and group user stories which were then further broken down into tasks as steps to follow in the building process of the webpage.
-These were added to Project Boards on Github to assist with better organization and prioritization of the tasks in creating the webpage.
+These were added to Project Boards on Github to assist with better organisation and prioritisation of the tasks in creating the webpage.

 <details>
 <summary> User Story Template